Early diagnosis prevents sequelae in cases of multiple sclerosis

 Denis Bichuetti stated that the first reason to diagnose the disease early is to treat it early and prevent the chain of sequelae.
 The first point to diagnose and treat early is to change the history of the disease, “how the history of polio, stroke, and the history of cancer has changed” in Brazil, he noted.

 The second reason is social and economic.
-“If I treat the person before developing a sequel, the cost of medications, the cost out of social benefits and the indirect cost of retirement will be much lower.”
-That’s if I keep the person walking and producing, instead of waiting for a sequel because I’m going to have to treat this sequel, which is much more expensive than the medicine to keep it going.
-And the person will stop producing and consuming social benefits,” explained Bichuetti.
+“If I treat the person before developing a sequel, the cost of medication, the cost paid for social benefits and the indirect cost of retirement will be much lower.”
+That’s if I keep the person walking and producing rather than waiting for a sequel to happen.
+Because I’m going to have to treat this sequel, which is much more expensive than the medicine to keep her going.
+And the person will stop producing and consuming social benefits”, explained Bichuetti.

 The third reason for early diagnosis and treatment is the good of the person, who is the most interested element, so that he/she stays close to the family, can develop leisure activities, have a job where they will produce and be paid.